Skip to main content

 Is this a replacement for primary care?

-No. It's for a narrow set of common, low-acuity adult concerns that are safe to handle online.
+No. It's for a narrow set of common, low-acuity concerns that are safe to handle online.

 Do I need to create an account to get started?